 Avisynth Virtual File System

-All right, here's where things get a bit sticky.
 If the tutorial up to now has worked out for you, and you're tired of installing software, I don't blame you for stopping right here.
-Installation of this next setup is a little more complicated, and if it's not something you need you might as well not bother.
+This next setup is a little more complicated, and if it's not something you need you might as well not bother.
 It's worth a peek, though, so stick around if you can.

 There's an excellent explanation in the manual, but to summarize, the Avisynth Virtual File System turns an Avisynth script into a fake AVI file that almost any application can access.
 Avisynth, under normal circumstances, is triggered by software that both uses the Video for Windows media architecture and loads files through the standard Windows file handling interface.
 Open a .avs file with one of these programs and it won't know the difference between the script and an AVI; Avisynth works silently in the background, serving frames as they're needed.